 The Department of Philosophy was established in 1983.
 It offers the degrees of Bachelor of Arts and Master of Arts, and participates in two interdisciplinary doctoral programs, the Alliance for Social, Political, Ethical, and Cultural Thought (ASPECT) and Science and Technology Studies (STS).

 It has nine regular faculty members working in a variety of philosophical fields, particularly the philosophy of science, the history of philosophy, and moral and political philosophy.
 It also has visiting faculty members working in epistemology, philosophy of language, continental philosophy, and moral and political philosophy.
 The department chair is Joseph Pitt.
-The director of graduate studies is Walter Ott.
+The director of graduate studies is Lydia Patton.
 The director of undergraduate studies is James Klagge.

 Please use the links to the left to explore information about the members of the philosophy community at Virginia Tech, the degrees and courses we offer, and past and future events in the department.
 For more information about our recent activities, and about studying philosophy at Virginia Tech, see our most recent newsletter.

 The Department of Philosophy welcomes our new tenure-track faculty member:

 - Kelly Trogdon, Ph.D.
 University of Massachusetts, Amherst,

 Research Areas: Metaphysics and Philosophy of Mind.

 The Department of Philosophy offers a new interdisciplinary undergraduate course in Philosophy, Politics, and Economic (PPE) in the spring semester 2014.
 For further details, please follow this link.